rchriste/OnPurpose/README.md

 ### Other uses of Covering

 Can cover item by another item and can cover an item by a watcher that watches.
+With a rethink date if the covered item doesn't complete by then.

 ### Picking what to do, acting with awareness, and in context